 The 14th five-year plan may be Chinese President Xi Jinping’s most pivotal moment.
 It is this plan that acknowledges that the era of astounding economic growth has come to an end.
 40 years after the opening of the Chinese market and the PRC appears to have reached its potential in its current form.
 Now, the challenge is how, or if, China can transition from being the world’s manufacturing hub to being the world’s economic hub.

 If China is to do this it can no longer focus on manufacturing cheap products and must compete with advanced economies like the US and Japan at their own game – high-end manufacturing and services.
 This is only possible if China’s middle class becomes powerful enough to buy those products.
-If not, China may stagnate and fail to reach the potential for which the CCP promises to deliver.
+If not, China may stagnate.
 For Xi, the next five years may decide the fate of his presidency – and the fate of China.

 Have a tip or story?
 Get in touch with our reporters at [email protected]